decent-man/ytq/README.md

 This is a simple program that fetches only the <u>first 18 results</u>
 and **does not support** multipage queries at the moment.

-**This program does not use the Google API to gather data, but rather relies on _hacky_ html/json parsing to retrieve data and hence is limited in functionality and prone to breaking from time to time.**
+**This program does not use the <u>Google API</u> to gather data, but rather relies on
+<u>_hacky_ html/json</u> parsing to retrieve data and hence is limited in functionality and possibly prone
+to breaking if YouTube changes its response structure.**

 ## FAQ